galitrahimtno/indy-hipe/text/didcom-over-xmpp/README.md

 The DIDCom JSON text is send as plaintext as XMPP MESSAGE, without any additional identifiers.

-#### Identifiers
+#### Service endpoint

-The service end point of DIDCom-over-XMPP service end point is derived from the XMPP address by preceding the domain part of the XMPP address with "did.".
+The service end point of a DIDCom-over-XMPP service is derived from the XMPP address by preceding the domain part of the XMPP address with "did.".
 Here are some examples of this convention.

+- xmpp:alice@foo.com/phone
+ - xmpp:alice@did.foo.com/phone
-- alice@foo.com/phone
+- xmpp:bob@bar.com/phone
-- alice@did.foo.com/phone
+ - xmpp:bob@did.bar.com/phone
-- bob@bar.com/laptop
+- xmpp:bob@bar.com/laptop
-- bob@did.bar.com/laptop
+ - xmpp:bob@did.bar.com/laptop

+Here is an example of the "service" property of a DID Document with an XMPP service endpoint.
+Note that there is no resource (like "/laptop") indicated.
+This means that the XMPP service may route the DIDCom-over-XMPP message to Bob's phone, laptop or both.
+This depends on the XMPP routing logic provided by the XMPP service, as configured by Bob.

+{
+  "service": [{
+    "id": "did:example:123456789abcdefghi;xmpp",
+    "type": "XmppService",
+    "serviceEndpoint": "xmpp:bob@did.bar.com"
+  }]
+}

 ### Use cases (Galit, more details as needed, e.g. about identifiers)